 Sunzi opens with a somewhat startling assessment of the costs of war – the costs that are inherent in the very idea of waging a war, regardless of the side.
 There are monetary costs, human costs, costs of disruption, man-hours invested, etc. Given the costs inherent in war, the failure to invest in knowing the state of the opposition – so as to increase the probability of victory and achieve that victory with minimum additional costs – is an act of a pathologically homicidal and destructive (including self-destructive) individual.

 Given the aforementioned stance on fine weapons and the use of war, Sunzi’s assessment of an ignorant commander is something of a clinical diagnosis.
 To be sure, such a person may have the official position and rank of commander or counselor, and may even achieve a victory.
 However, in reference to the definition of such an individual (as per the idea of zhengming), such an individual is the worst kind of human being – by definition.
 The gathering and analysis of intelligence is, therefore, the means by which a commander is made a commander.
 Otherwise, it is merely an empty title, given to the undeserving; no different than granting the title of “doctor” to your local knife-wielding hobo.

 What’s especially telling, is Sunzi’s build-up to the question of gathering information.
 The inherent costs of war are so high, as to make the intelligence expenditures infinitesimal.

-Similarly, the cost of CS is fairly high.
-An average CS cost for companies ranged between $3,000,000 (medium), and $10,800,000 (large) in 2014.
+Similarly, the cost of information security is fairly high.
+An average InfoSec cost for companies ranged between $3,000,000 (medium), and $10,800,000 (large) in 2014.
 At such a starting cost, it is unconscionable to fail to invest in proper intelligence gathering and analysis.
-If nothing else, the failure to do so severely undermines the rest of the cost paid for CS services, in terms of their functionality and ROI to the organization.
+If nothing else, the failure to do so severely undermines the rest of the cost paid for InfoSec services, in terms of their functionality and ROI to the organization.